tuphan17/mobiapp/README.md

-Overview
+urUW
-This application goes through some of the basic information to guide freshman students in CS majors at University of Washington Tacoma.
+urUW application goes through some of the basic information to guide freshman students in CS majors at University of Washington Tacoma. urUW also allows students to add classes for each quarter to plan ahead.